virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

   return glow * brightness;
 }
 ```
-`remap` is the function that takes a value in one range, and converts it to another.
-In the example above, we remap brightness to a smaller range to prevent stars from being too dark to see.
+`remap` is the function that takes a value from one range, and converts it to another.
+In the example above, we `remap` the brightness to a smaller range to prevent the stars from becoming too dark to be visible.

-To separate big stars from the small ones, we'll add an optical flare to the big ones.
-Using the distance to the star, the horizontal flare can be achieved by combining the smooth step in the X direction based on the star's size and the Y direction based on the flare's width.
-The vertical flare is done in the same manner, but with axes reversed:
+To distinguish large stars from smaller ones, we'll add an optical flare effect to the bigger stars.
+Knowing the distance to the star, the horizontal flare can be created by combining a smooth step in the X direction based on the star's size and in the Y direction based on the flare's width.
+The vertical flare is done in the same way, but with the axes reversed:

 ```glsl
 vec3 generate_stars